 Our process starts at the time of death.
 There is no pre-registration.
-We provide Uniform Donor Cards for potential donors.
+We provide Donor Cards for potential donors.
 The cards inform loved ones and doctors of the intent to donate to Duke School of Medicine and provide our contact information for your loved ones us at the time of death.
 We HIGHLY recommend you have your intentions to donate written in any other health care documents.
-We do not facilitate brain or organ donation.
-We will work with brain donors to other programs if the program is compatible with our criteria and timing, and arrangements are made prior to death.

-We do not facilitate research projects in our labs.
-People who wish to donate their bodies for specific study of a disorder or disease need to find researchers working on that particular issue and get involved in a study during their lifetime.
+Our students get to study how disease presents in the body and how it affects the body through a lifetime.
+However, we do not do research on disease in our labs.
+People who wish to donate their bodies for specific study of a disorder or disease generally need to find researchers already working on that issue and get involved in a treatment study during their lifetime.